CERIT-SC/starter-kit-containers/README.md

 docker compose up -d rems-app
 ```

-4. Login to the REMS application (`http://localhost:3000`), so your user gets created in the database
+4. Log in to the REMS application (`http://localhost:3000`), so your user gets created in the database
 5. Initialize the application

 ```bash